guyroutledge/atozcss/_drafts/2016-03-22-the-different-data-types-in-sass.md

 $variable-list: $space-separated-list, $comma-separated-list;
 {% endhighlight %}

-For more complex lists of variables, one final data type is map variables.
+For more complex lists of variables, one final data type is "map" variables.
 These contain a store of key and value pairs like a JavaScript object or Ruby hash and are a very powerful new feature of Sass 3.3.